raul23/chrome_extensions/README.md

   - events listened to:
     - `chrome.management.onEnabled`
     - `chrome.runtime.onInstalled`
-- `content.js`: injects HTML code into the current youtube page to click the `paper-toggle-button` button and disable it
+- `content.js`: triggers the click event on the `paper-toggle-button` button and disables it
 - `manifest.json`: declares the following permissions
   - `*://*.youtube.com/*`
   - `management`